WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 could become empty.
 Segregated directories use the empty bits and the last-empty-plus-one index to satisfy the page sharing pool participant API:

-- A directory particpant says it's eligible when last-empty-plus-one is nonzero.
+- A directory participant says it's eligible when last-empty-plus-one is nonzero.
 - A directory participant reports the use epoch of the last empty page before where last-empty-plus-one points.
   Note that in extreme cases this means having to search the bitvector for a set empty bit, since the last-empty-plus-one could lag in being set to a lower value in case of races.